School Teacher

 By the way...........let it be noted that as a Math Spec I was servicing 36 homerooms a week, modeling lessons for students awa teachers.
 I have 2 Masters degrees, one in Mathematical Foundations.

-Asked by MathSpecialist09 about 12 years ago
+Asked by MathSpecialist09 over 12 years ago

 Ugh.
 I'm so sorry.
 There's nothing sadder than the blanket elimination of a position or department, especially one so awesome for a school (and a kid who loves OR hates math).
 My most recent school had a Math/Science enrichment teacher for the Middle School who partnered with those disciplines' core teachers and helped plan curriculum and also ran programs like Science Olympiad, Math Counts, and Lego Robotics.
 I think it was funded at 75% (ridiculous, in my opinion).
 And, you never to justify the awesome/major work you did.
 It kills me when positions like yours (and art and PE and anything that enriches the life of a school) are eliminated.
 It makes schools feel bare bones and duller.